 99% people and 95% geographic area of Bangladesh have been brought under mobile telecommunications service and network coverage.
 For the first time, the three districts of Chittagong Hill Tracts (Khagrachari, Bandarban and Rangamati) have also been brought under mobile network.
-The number of mobile phone users has also risen exponentially in the last nine years.
-There are now more than 150 million mobile users in Bangladesh, which was only 20 million in 2006.
+The number of mobile phone users has also risen exponentially in the last seven years.
+There are now around 130 million mobile users in Bangladesh, which was only 20 million in 2006.

 4G/LTE Technology:

-To ensure the latest mobile technology for the people, the Government of Bangladesh has launched 4G/LTE (fourth generation/long term evolution) mobile technology.
-State-owned Bangladesh Telecommunications Company Ltd. (BTCL) is ensuring high-speed broadband in all metropolitan areas, districts and sub-districts under the 'Wireless Broadband Network Connectivity (4G, LTE) for Digital Bangladesh' project.
+To ensure the latest mobile technology for the people, the Government of Bangladesh will soon auction spectrum for 4G/LTE (fourth generation/long term evolution) mobile technology.
+State-owned Bangladesh Telecommunications Company Ltd. (BTCL) will ensure high-speed broadband in all metropolitan areas, districts and sub-districts under the 'Wireless Broadband Network Connectivity (4G, LTE) for Digital Bangladesh' project.
 Through LTE, even people from inaccessible parts of the country and wetlands will be able to enjoy high-speed broadband internet.

 Safer Use of Mobile: